Pangea-Capstone-Project/Pangea/README.md

 Pangea
-Pangea is a web application for connecting Tenants and Landlords.
+ is a web application for connecting Tenants and Landlords.
 The application is built using React, Redux, Axios, Node Express.js, PSQL and Sequelize.

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.